 How to use: To make sure your child is not inhaling the vapors, spray some baby sunscreen into your hands.
 Then, rub it onto your child’s skin and face, avoiding the eyes and mouth.

 Worst, Bad, Better, And Best Sunscreen For Babies

 For starters, the focal point of this guide to the safest baby sunscreen is the safety of ingredients, not the product’s effectiveness.
 Hence, I have grouped kid sunscreen products into the “worst, bad, better, and best” categories based on available ingredient safety data.
 Please bear in mind that these are my opinions only, formed from thorough research and study of scientific sources.

 Thus, the products I consider the “worst” are those that use chemical UV filters as active ingredients (e.g., octisalate).

 Conversely, the baby sunscreens in the “bad” category do not use chemical UV filters.
 Yet, they still contain inactive ingredients of high to medium and low concern.
 (More on inactive ingredients in the next section.)

 Next, the “better” sunscreens, in my opinion, are those without any ingredients of high to medium concern.
 Nevertheless, they may contain some ingredients that I consider to be of low concern.

 Finally, the safest baby sunscreen products in the “best” category have no concerning ingredients.
-However, I have also included some products with low concern ingredients in the best category to give you more effective options.
-Specifically, based on the EWG sunscreen rating, they should protect well.
+However, I have also included some products with low concern ingredients in the “best” category to give you a greater number of effective options.
+Specifically, based on the EWG sunscreen rating, they should protect against both UVA and UVB rays well.